 Although little is known of the prehistory of the peoples currently inhabiting Kenya, it is believed that the land has been more or less continuously inhabited since the birth of mankind - about 4.5 million years ago, as the numerous fossil finds around the edges of Lake Turkana, up in the far north of the country, elegantly testify.
 These discoveries of early hominids have earned Lake Turkana the title, 'The Cradle of Mankind', although still older finds were subsequently made in Ethiopia, to the north.

-Within a multiplicity of tribes constituting around 45, the main distinctions that have been made by anthropologists, and to a lesser extent by Kenyans themselves, are based on broad ethno-linguistic classifications, which use the existence of common root languages as a basis of defining cultural (and racial) differences and similarities between peoples.
+Within a multiplicity of tribes constituting around 42, the main distinctions that have been made by anthropologists, and to a lesser extent by Kenyans themselves, are based on broad ethno-linguistic classifications, which use the existence of common root languages as a basis of defining cultural (and racial) differences and similarities between peoples.

-The logic is simple in theory, if not in practice: in the same way that Europeans make a distinction between Romance, Celtic, Latin, Nordic and Slavic tongues, and thus peoples, so it is in Kenya that distinctions are made between Bantu, Cushitic and Nilotic-speaking peoples.
 The cattle-herding Nilotes occupy the plains of the Rift Valley in the west of the country, which cuts across the whole of Kenya from north to south; the camel-rearing Cushites live in the desertic northeast; and the agricultural Bantu are in the more fertile highlands of central and southern Kenya, as well as in a few highland areas near Lake Victoria.

 The Swahili, who are sometimes also classed as a distinct ethno-linguistic group, occupy the coast.
 The arrival of each of these groups can be sequentially dated, although ascribing precise dates to particular migrations and tribes is difficult if not impossible.
 It should be borne in mind that these classifications, and the names that are used, are almost entirely academic, and moreover were coined by European scholars rather than by Kenyans themselves.
-Periodic disputes arise among researchers as to the precise meaning of the classifications, and many alternative labels crop up
+Periodic disputes arise among researchers as to the precise meaning of the classifications, and many alternative labels crop up.

 The Cushites